edhamma/saints/saints.rst

-Even in the time of the Buddha, there were great variations in the amount of time that it took people to attain enlightenment The charioteer who took the Buddha­to-be on his first trips into the world, later became one of the Buddha's monks.
+Even in the time of the Buddha, there were great variations in the amount of time that it took people to attain enlightenment The charioteer who took the Buddha-to-be on his first trips into the world, later became one of the Buddha's monks.
 However, he did not attain even the first level of enlightenment until after the Buddha died.
 The Buddha taught for 45 years, and the charioteer had the Buddha for a teacher.